The Credit Cards I Use

 American Express Platinum Business

 The American Express Platinum Business is very similar to the American Express Personal Platinum but it comes with a lower annual fee and some reduced benefits.
 As the name implies, it’s a business card so I only use this card for my business expenses.
-Interestingly enough, if you’re looking to ride the Amex train where you can earn enough points for a free flight around the world, the Amex Platinum Business card is the one you would start with since it comes with a monster 60,000 point signup bonus.
-If you want to read more about this card, check out my American Express Platinum Business review now.
+Interestingly enough, if you’re looking to ride the Amex train where you can earn enough points for a free flight around the world, the Amex Platinum Business card is the one you would start with since it comes with a monster 60,000 point sign up bonus when you spend $5,000 in the first three months.
+However, if you use my referral link, you get 75,000 points on a $7,000 spend.

 PC Financial World Elite MasterCard